sunaku/vim-unbundle/README.markdown

 ### Dynamic Bootstrapping Example

-If you installed Unbundle at `~/.vim/bundle/vim-unbundle/` then add the following line to your vimrc file to dynamically bootstrap your Unbundle:
+If you installed Unbundle to `DOT_VIM_DIR/bundle/vim-unbundle/unbundle.vim` where `DOT_VIM_DIR` is the path to your Vim user configuration directory, then add the following line to your vimrc file to dynamically bootstrap Unbundle:

     execute 'source '. globpath(&runtimepath, 'bundle/vim-unbundle/unbundle.vim')